Quantifying the stellar ages of dynamically separated bulges and disks of CALIFA spiral galaxies: CALIFA spiral galaxies

-For comparison, we also present the results from Model A in Fig.~\ref{fig11}.
+For comparison, we also present the results from model A in Fig.~\ref{fig11}.
 Model A also shows a similar trend that $t_{\rm hot}-t_{\rm cold}$ increases with stellar mass, but with larger uncertainties.
-About $80\%$ of galaxies (66 out of 82) in Model B and $79\%$ of galaxies (65 out of 82) in Model A have bulges older than disks ($t_{\rm hot}>t_{\rm cold}$).
-Although we set strong age-circularity priors in Model B, the fraction of galaxies whose bulges are older than disks is not significantly different from Model A, which started from a uniform prior (see $\S$~\ref{sec3.3} and $\S$~\ref{sec4.3}).\\
+About $80\%$ of galaxies (66 out of 82) in model B and $79\%$ of galaxies (65 out of 82) in model A have bulges that are older than disks ($t_{\rm hot}>t_{\rm cold}$).
+Although we set strong age-circularity priors in model B, the fraction of galaxies whose bulges are older than disks is not significantly different from model A, which started from a uniform prior (see $\S$~\ref{sec3.3} and $\S$~\ref{sec4.3}).\\

-Combing Fig.~\ref{fig9}, Fig.~\ref{fig10} and Fig.~\ref{fig11}, we infer the assembly histories of CALIFA spiral galaxies.
-Most spirals ($80\%$) have bulges on average older than their disks.
+Combing Fig.~\ref{fig9}, Fig.~\ref{fig10}, and Fig.~\ref{fig11}, we infer the assembly histories of CALIFA spiral galaxies.
+Most spirals ($80\%$) have bulges that are older on average than their disks.
 Low-mass spirals have relatively young bulges and disks, with bulges being slightly older.
-This is consistent with the scenario found in the cosmological simulation TNG50 that less massive spirals, especially those with $M_*\lesssim 10^{10}\,\rm M_{\odot}$, form their bulges and disks simultaneously with continuous star formations from high to intermediate redshift, with the star formations on disks lasting longer to the present day, resulting in slightly younger disks on average (Zhang et al. in prep).
+This is consistent with the scenario found in the cosmological simulation TNG50: less massive spirals, especially those with $M_*\lesssim 10^{10}\,\rm M_{\odot}$, form their bulges and disks simultaneously with continuous star formation from high to intermediate redshift, with the star formation in disks lasting longer to the present day, resulting in slightly younger disks on average (Zhang et al. in prep).
 High-mass spirals have old bulges, and their disks are generally younger than their bulges, but with a wide range of stellar ages.
-The bulges in massive galaxies ($M_*\gtrsim 10^{10.5}\,\rm M_{\odot}$) are likely formed in the star formation burst at high redshift (Zhang et al. in prep), while the disks are built after the bulge formation and could be destroyed by mergers but rebuilt afterwards (e.g., \citealp{Springel2005,Robertson2006,Hopkins2009}).
+The bulges in massive galaxies ($M_*\gtrsim 10^{10.5}\,\rm M_{\odot}$) are likely formed in the star formation burst at high redshift (Zhang et al. in prep), while the disks are built after the bulge formation and could be destroyed by mergers but might be rebuilt afterwards (e.g. \citealp{Springel2005,Robertson2006,Hopkins2009}).
 Thus the wide range of disk stellar ages could be caused by their different merger histories.
-We also notice that there are some galaxies with bulges younger than disks, which could be caused by a few processes such as environmental gas stripping in the outer regions (e.g., \citealp{Schaefer2019,Owers2019,Lin2019,Ding2023}) and stellar winds (e.g., \citealp{Pipino2008,Pipino2010,Zibetti2020}).\\
+We also note that in some galaxies, the bulges are younger than disks, which could be caused by a few processes such as environmental gas stripping in the outer regions (e.g. \citealp{Schaefer2019,Owers2019,Lin2019,Ding2023}) and stellar winds (e.g. \citealp{Pipino2008,Pipino2010,Zibetti2020}).\\